citp/privacy-policy-historical/c/cu/cur/curtin.edu.au.md

 ## The type of personal information collected

-The types of personal information which the University handles may include, but is not limited to: names, residential addresses, student or staff ID numbers, tax file numbers, email addresses, date of birth, bank details, government identifiers and signatures.
+The types of personal information which the University handles may include, but is not limited to: names, residential addresses, student or staff ID numbers, student or staff photographs, tax file numbers, email addresses, date of birth, bank details, government identifiers and signatures.

 ## Purpose of collection of personal information